Aron-HD/Dupe-Tool/README.md

 ### ToDo

 - create function to write urls to a csv file or text file
-- replace GUI window inputs for IDs with multilines and use streamline map / filter
+- replace GUI window inputs for IDs with multilines

 ### Completed improvements